August 14, 2024

 2. Process route

-The process route is the direct process to achieve the processing purpose and is the direct basis for the selection of the cutting method.
-The process route determines the order of the processing domain, the merging and splitting of the island, the division of rough processing, semi-finishing, and finishing.
+The process route directly determines the cutting method, processing order, island merging and splitting, and the division of rough, semi-finishing, and finishing stages.
 There are many process routes to achieve the goal, which determines the different choices of the cutting method.

 3. Workpiece material

 The workpiece material is also one of the factors that determine the cutting method.
-The workpiece material is the direct processing object and does not directly affect the cutting method, but it will affect the selection of tool material, size, processing method, etc., thereby indirectly affecting the cutting method.
+The workpiece material doesn’t directly affect the cutting method but influences tool material, size, and processing method, indirectly impacting the cutting method.

 4. Workpiece clamping and fastening method